Continuation..

 the polemical storm that surrounds his work.
 We can see this, for example, in

-the way Nietzsche urges medical response to the treatment of human
+the way Nietzsche urges a medical response to the treatment of human

 suffering.
 Following the Stoics, Nietzsche believes individuals must cure